 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiency described in the accompanying comments to management to be a significant deficiency, as item 2015-002.
+We consider the deficiencies described in the accompanying comments to management to be significant deficiencies, as items 2016-002; 2016-003, 2016-004, and 2016-005.